Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 Here is what is shown in this paper:

-c) The Church's teaching on religious liberty was infallibly defined in the document, Quata Cura, issued by Pope Pius IX in 1854.
-Vatican II was concluded in 1965, and was ratified by Paul VI.
-Once a doctrine or moral teaching is infallibly defined, then it binds that Pope's predecessors, and cannot be contradicted by any later true Pope.
-It can, of course, be contradicted by antipopes, who do not have the protection of the Holy Ghost in these matter.
+e) The Church's teaching on religious liberty in the external (public) forum was infallibly defined in the document, Quata Cura, issued by Pope Pius IX in on December 8, 1864.
+Vatican II was concluded on December 8, 1965 (exactly 101 years later), and all the documents of Vatican II were ratified by Paul VI, who employed all the language which a true Pope would employ to exercise his full Apostolic authority.
+However, the teaching of Vatican II and Paul VI on religious liberty in the external forum contradicted the infallible teaching of Pope Pius IX promulgated 101 years earlier.
+Since the Church is indefectible, a later true Pope cannot contradict an earlier Pope on an infallible teaching.
+Therefore, Paul VI, even though he used the full force of Papal language to ratify Vatican Council II, could not have been a true Pope.
+Once a doctrine or moral teaching is infallibly defined, then it binds that Pope's successors, and cannot be contradicted by any later true Pope.
+It can, of course, be contradicted by antipopes (such as Paul VI), who do not have the special protection of the Holy Ghost in these matters.

 INTRODUCTION